Techtonica/curriculum/deploying/deploying-to-heroku.md

 - Heroku - a cloud-based server

 ### Materials
+<span style='color:red'>as previously reported 7/28/20.
+"Materials links all active.
+Notes below regarding content of individual resources in Materials.

+Video "What is Heroku," no issues.

+Techtonica Slides: Deploying
+Slide 6, FYI, refers to only PAAS and IAAS, video on slide 7 refers to SAAS, PAAS, and IAAS.
+Slide 14 Rackspace video is dead link/null.
+Slide 18 Links are not clickable (because they are in Google docs), copied links active for all except #3 to Digital Ocean which is a 404 error.

+Video "The Deploy Node.JS Apps to Heroku" is four years old and the links shown in it are somewhat different than in the actual Heroku Dev Center guide it follows.
+In the video there is one jump the instructor makes that is done with no instruction to the student (about 3 minutes in), "So let's go ahead and take a look at the directory we just cloned..."

+The Heroku guide is beginner friendly, thorough, and presented in short increments.
+Students can start here https://devcenter.heroku.com/ and see the various languages Heroku supports and click "Get Started" OR they can click on Node.js.
+Both options will bring them to https://devcenter.heroku.com/articles/getting-started-with-nodejs which is the tutorial.
+I viewed some videos on YouTube and recommend no video, the tutorial is the most appropriate and will not go out of date."</span>

 - [Video - What is Heroku (4 mins watch)](https://youtu.be/r5ZUQvl9BtE)
 - [Techtonica Slides: Deploying](https://docs.google.com/presentation/d/1Enwhd9hl1fn1-afMXJ6xvkJm5SDJpHjfQoA7s2znHpw/edit?usp=sharing)
 - [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

 ### Lesson
+<span style='color:red'>links active as previously reported 7/28/20</span>

 - Heroku is a cloud-based service you can use to put your site on the internet for people to interact with.
 - Learn about deployment by going through the [Techtonica Slides on Deploying](https://docs.google.com/presentation/d/1Enwhd9hl1fn1-afMXJ6xvkJm5SDJpHjfQoA7s2znHpw/edit?usp=sharing.